j-ros/taxi-fares/README.md

  - Distance from pickup to dropoff
  - Information on the date (day, hour, month, day of week, year)
  - Trips that start or end at an airport.

+ 5) Specifying the exact format to the to_datetime() function greatly helps in speeding up date conversion.

 ## Future improvements